Michelle Fischbach: Constitutional dispute

 Fischbach acknowledged that she had become lieutenant governor, but maintained she would retain her senate seat, calling herself "acting lieutenant governor".
 The constitutionality of holding two offices at once was disputed.
 Fischbach noted a memo from the senate's nonpartisan counsel, which cited an 1898 Minnesota Supreme Court decision as legal precedent for her to hold both offices.
 She also said the lieutenant governor's duties are largely ceremonial and she would have no difficulty holding both offices.
 She declined the lieutenant governor's salary, opting to receive only the pay of a state senator.
 An advisory opinion from state attorney general Lori Swanson disputed the legality of Fischbach's holding both offices at once, citing a constitutional amendment passed in 1972 and other historical precedents.
 (Note: The Minnesota Constitution specifies "No senator or representative shall hold any other office under the authority of the United States or the state of Minnesota, except that of postmaster or of notary public.")

 The potential outcomes were seen as having potentially significant ramifications for Minnesota politics, as Republicans held only a one-vote majority in the state senate.
 In December 2017, to avoid a potential tie should Fischbach resign her senate seat, Senate Majority Leader Paul Gazelka and House Speaker Kurt Daudt sent Dayton a letter requesting a special legislative session to temporarily elect a Democratic president of the Senate.
 Dayton and legislative Democrats immediately rejected the idea, with Senate Minority Leader Tom Bakk indicating he would sue to attempt to force Fischbach out of the Senate should she attempt to serve in both offices, saying the senate's "balance of power [...] will be up for grabs".

+Senator Michelle L. Fischbach, Minnesota Legislature, 1997-1998 Legislative Session.

 In January 2018, a constituent and local DFL activist sued Fischbach, asking a Ramsey County District Court judge to remove her from the state senate.
 In February 2018, a judge dismissed the suit, ruling it had been prematurely filed.

 On May 25, 2018, Fischbach resigned from the senate and was sworn in as lieutenant governor.